 Tessa’s interest in Art History is reflected in the school’s extensive art library, which features books running the range of the history of art throughout the world.
-She is an active member of Drawn to the Valley exhibiting with the group frequently especially during the Open Studios week every year in September.
+She has been an active member of ‘Drawn to the Valley’ since 2007, sitting on the committee for the past 3yrs.
+She exhibits with the group frequently, especially during the Open Studios week every year in September.
+The venue is often described as the best in the group.
 She also hosts the local Look Group organised by Tate St Ives, where local artists meet monthly to discuss art and visit exhibitions.

 Although trained as a sculptor and printmaker Tessa paints in all media.
 She particular likes drawing, including working from life and is a keen photographer – her photographs are often mistaken for paintings!
 She also works with photographic silk screen printing and in 2011 acquired an A2 printing press which has expanded the types of printing now available.
 She also has experience of teaching desktop publishing and working with text and image together.
 This has led her into her text paintings.

 In 2014 after the storms in the UK her work was based on sea charts and the words of the shipping forecast.
 In more recent years, inspired by the fact that JMW Turner worked in S.E.
 Cornwall, she worked on a series based on old local maps and the writings of Redding who observed and acted as guide to Turner.
 The images she uses are put onto silk screens in her dark room and printed into the paintings.